antorix/Create-Shortcut/README.md

 # Create shortcut

-Creates a Windows desktop shortcut to a file using its relative path and a specified icon.
+Creates Windows shortcuts to Desktop and Programs for a file using its relative path and a specified icon.